General

 Immigration detention in Switzerland is applied for the purpose of removal, as no general detention of asylum seekers is foreseen.
 The administrative detention of asylum seekers during the asylum procedure is rarely practiced (this is only possible in the form of Detention in preparation for departure and Temporary detention in some exceptional cases), while the other detention types are possible only after a removal decision has been issued.
 Therefore, most asylum seekers are detained after their procedure has ended with a decision of removal or transfer according to the Dublin III Regulation.

 The cantons are also in charge of the organisation of detention in terms of capacity and conditions, which results in a high number of facilities used for the purpose of administrative detention and a certain diversity of detention conditions.
-There are 277 places in detention facilities, which are used for administrative detention.[2]
-Many of the cantons are actually using normal prisons or other penal detention facilities for the detention of asylum seekers (see section on Detention conditions).
+In the whole national territory there are 258 places reserved for administrative detention, be it in specialised detention facilities or in ordinary prisons.[3]
+In fact, many of the cantons use normal prisons or other criminal detention facilities for the detention of asylum seekers (see section on Detention conditions).

 Statistics on detention

-According to data provided by SEM, in 2022 detention was ordered against asylum seekers in 2,759cases.
-Temporary detention under Article 73 (which cannot exceed 3 days) concerned 406 asylum seekers (121 of whom were Dublin cases)[3] The data should be read with caution for the following three reasons:
+According to data provided by SEM, in 2023 detention was ordered against asylum seekers and other foreigners in 2,305 cases.
+Of this number, 1,260 are related to asylum seekers – 806 of which were Dublin cases.
+Temporary detention under Article 73 (which cannot exceed 3 days) concerned 559 short-term detentions, 315 related to asylum seekers — 162 of which were Dublin cases.[4]
+This data should be read with caution for the following three reasons:

-• Immigration detention in Switzerland is applied for the purpose of As a consequence, the available data on pre-removal detention often concerns both asylum seekers and irregular migrants having not applied for asylum.
-For this report, it has been possible to obtain data on asylum seekers specifically.
+• Immigration detention in Switzerland is applied for the purpose of Therefore, the available data on pre-removal detention often concerns both asylum seekers and irregular migrants not having applied for asylum.
+For this report, it was possible to obtain data on asylum seekers specifically.
 When the available data concerns immigration detention in general, this will be specified.

 • The definition of detention of asylum seekers in Swiss law is not totally clear.
 In particular, temporary detention (up to three days) is not always considered detention.
 The holding of foreign nationals in airport transit zones is also officially not considered detention.
 For the scope of this report, we consider both types of confinement as detention.